Paris Dog Cemetery

 Le Cimetière des chiens d'Asnières-sur-Seine

-The celebrated Parisian cemeteries of Père Lachaise, Montparnasse, and Montmartre have long been popular attractions with thanatophilic tourists--but for the pet fanciers among us, the (said to be the world's oldest public pet cemetery) may be the most appealing graveyard in France.
+The celebrated Parisian cemeteries of Père Lachaise, Montparnasse, and Montmartre have long been popular attractions with thanatophilic tourists--but for the pet fanciers among us, the Cemetery of Dogs (said to be the world's oldest public pet cemetery) may be the most appealing graveyard in France.

 Le Cimetière des Chiens lies just outside the city, in the suburb of Asnières-sur-Seine.
 It's easy to reach via the Métro and a short walk (see our illustrated directions), and if you've got time, it offers a pleasant break from more crowded tourist attractions in central Paris.